natefessel/cis530project/Milestone 3/advanced_baseline_readme.md

-## Advanced Published Baseline Details -- Generating wine review chunks
+## Advanced Published Baseline Details -- Generating Wine Review Text

 ### Goal
 Implement a LSTM, LSTM, WGAN (generator, discriminator, GAN connection, respectively) language generation model to generate chunks of wine-review text.
 This model is based on the paper based on "Adverserial Generation of Natural Language".